 If you see a great price on eBay for something you may need plenty of, be sure to buy in bulk!
 Sellers sometimes sell off inventory to make room for new products.
 So be on the lookout for great deals on products you buy frequently, and buy them in larger quantities!

 If you have an issue with something you purchased on eBay, or have had an unpleasant experience with a seller, there are a few things you can do.

-It is very likely that if you try to contact eBay’s general customer service, they will suggest (or even require) that you contact the other party in the transaction first.
+It is very likely that if you try to contact their general customer service, they will suggest (or even require) that you contact the other party in the transaction first.
 If you’re having an issue with a buyer or seller, contact them and try to resolve it.
-Then, if this does not work, proceed to one of the options below.
+Then, if this does not work, proceed to an option below.

 eBay knows that you may have questions, so they have taken the time to write tons of pages of help for you!
 If you click Help & Contact on the eBay website, you can click through the dozens of categories of help to find what you’re looking for.
 If you have something more specific in mind, you can search for it at the top of the help page.

-If you’re looking for more of a personal touch, click Contact Us at the bottom of the help page. eBay will still attempt to solve your problem with other resources, but you can click Call Us or Call Me to speak to an eBay customer service representative.
+If you’re looking for more of a personal touch, click Contact Us at the bottom of the help page. eBay will still attempt to solve your problem with other resources, but you can click Call Us or Call Me to speak to a customer service representative.